-Note: In cases where chronic endpoints are estimated using an acute-to-chronic ratio (ACR), apply the ACR after the TRF is applied to the acute endpoint, no further TRF is applied to the chronic endpoint.
+Note: In cases where chronic endpoints are estimated using an ACR, apply the ACR after the TRF is applied to the acute endpoint; no further TRF is applied to the chronic endpoint.

-As with the effect levels predicted for cationic polymer, these value may be adjusted using a mitigating factor discussed below.
+As with the effect levels predicted for cationic polymer, these value may be adjusted using a MF discussed below.

-Application of a Mitigation Factor (MF) for Cationic and Amphoteric Polymers Organic content in surface waters may effect the measured toxicity of cationic and/or amphoteric polymers to aquatic organisms.
+Application of a MF for cationic and amphoteric polymers organic content in surface waters may affect the measured toxicity of cationic and/or amphoteric polymers to aquatic organisms.

 It has been shown that dissolved organic content (DOC), particularly humic and other acidic chemicals, reduces the toxicity of cationic and amphoteric polymers to the aquatic environment.
-Standard aquatic toxicity hazard testing media (OECD) usually has a low total organic content (TOC) which may result in artificially high toxicity of polycationic and amphoteric polymers in those media.
-Surface waters tend to have higher total organic content (TOC) and dissolved organic content (DOC) than what is used in standard (OECD) aquatic toxicity testing media.
-Due to this, the aquatic hazard may be over estimated in laboratory testing, which, may carry over to effect the SAR equations and methods discussed in this section.
-In order to correct for this potential discrepancy, mitigating factors (MF) have been established.
-In most cases these MFs are based on testing done with standard media compared to testing done with media containing a standard 10 mg/L TOC as humic acid (designed to more closely mimic the actual amount of organic matter in US surface waters).
-The MF can be applied to the calculated effect level for a given species and endpoint to predict how toxic the chemical is expected to be in the actual aquatic environment.
+Standard aquatic hazard testing media (OECD) usually has a low total organic content (TOC), which may result in artificially high toxicity of polycationic and amphoteric polymers in those media.
+Surface waters tend to have higher TOC and DOC than what is used in standard (OECD) aquatic toxicity testing media.
+It has been shown that DOC, particularly humic and other acidic compounds, reduces the toxicity of cationic and amphoteric polymers to the aquatic environment.
+Due to this, the aquatic hazard may be overestimated in laboratory testing of this type of polymer, which, in large part is what the SAR methods are based on.
+In order to correct for TOC in actual surface water versus that in laboratory testing media, a MF can be calculated, based on testing done with standard media compared to testing done with media containing a standard 10 mg/L TOC as humic acid, to apply to the aquatic effect levels estimated using SAR equations.
 The MF is dependent on the overall charge density, calculated as %A-N, for the polymer.
 Several conditions and/or structural features have been shown to affect the mitigation factor, which are discussed below.

-• Mitigating Factor (MF) for Polymers that are formed by the random reaction of monomers and have minimal oligomer content (i.e., <25% with MW <1,000; <10% with MW <500):
+• MF for polymers that are formed by the random reaction of monomers and have minimal oligomer content (i.e., <25% with MW <1000; <10% with MW <500):

-For charge density where % A-N is \geq 3.5: MF = 110
+For charge density where %A-N is \geq 3.5: MF = 110

-For charge density where % A-N is 3.5 - 0.7: Log [MF] = $0.858 + 0.265 \times \%$ A-N
+For charge density where %A-N is 3.5 - 0.7: Log [MF] = $0.858 + 0.265 \times$ %A-N

-For charge density where % A-N is <0.7: Do not use a MF for these cases; MFs have not been established, but are expected to be <7.
+For charge density where %A-N is <0.7: Do not use a MF for these cases; MFs have not been established, but are expected to be <7

-• Conditions effecting Mitigation Factor (MF) value:
+• Conditions affecting the MF value:

-It has been shown that as the low molecular weight (LMW) component composition increases, the mitigation factor (MF) decreases.
-For chemicals with high LMW component compositions, do not apply a mitigation factor.
+It has been shown that as the LMW component composition increases, the MF decreases.
+For chemicals with high LMW component compositions, do not apply a MF.

-The mitigating factor has been shown to be decreased by the addition of ethoxy groups, or ethoxy ether groups, substituted directly on the nitrogen i.e. $N(CH_2CH_2O)n$, with the mitigations factor being decreased for each additional group of this type bonded to the nitrogen.
+The MF has been shown to be decreased by the addition of ethoxy groups, or ethoxy ether groups, substituted directly on the nitrogen (i.e., N(CH2CH2O)n), with the MF being decreased for each additional group of this type bonded to the nitrogen.